Gyja/Gyja.github.io/index.md

 * Architecture review
 * Technical evagilisum

-With many decades of computing experience and over 13 years of AWS cloud experience under our belt, if you’re looking to embark on a significant program of work or need some experienced technical ownership and oversight, we are here to help.
-The conversation will always start with the business requirements and then start looking at the technical requirements to be fulfilled.
-We will help design efficient, cost-effective technical solutions both big and small.
-We will ensure that we work closely with your business stakeholders to help evangelise the business and technical objectives and help you deliver on reliable, secure and trusted solutions.
+With decades of IT and AWS experience under our belt we give you the benefit of our experienced technical ownership and oversight.
+We design efficient, well architected solutions for your needs, big and small.
+We will work closely with your stakeholders, evangelise the business and technical objectives and help you deliver on reliable, secure and trusted solutions.